sarutlaa/tinitiate-aws-glue/markdown/glue-pyspark-joins.md

 ## Prerequisites for the pyspark script execution

+Ensure to have the correct IAM roles and S3 bucket configurations set up, which are detailed in these documents:
-Refer Prerequisties for setting up the S3 bucket, required IAM roles and [Prerequisites]((/prerequisites.md)) and for crawler [crawler](/aws-glue-crawler.md)
+[Prerequisites]((/prerequisites.md)) and for crawler [crawler](/aws-glue-crawler.md)